MAZterXP/testwolf/README.md

    One tester, Gmlb256, suggests to have about 578 to 590 KB of free conventional memory when using AWEUTIL (that is, about 615 to 620 KB _before_ loading AWEUTIL; the additional usage will depend on the soundfont you use).
 Gmlb256 also suggests using real-mode UMB drivers such as UMBPCI if you don't want to use an EMM such as EMM386 or QEMM.

-4. Apogee version 1.4/1.4g's .WL6 data files are _NOT_ compatible with WOLF3DCM.EXE; use WOLF3DRM.EXE instead.
+4. Apogee version 1.4/1.4g's .WL6 data files are _NOT_ compatible with WOLF3DCM.EXE/WOLF3DCW.EXE; use WOLF3DRM.EXE/WOLF3DRW.EXE instead.
 However, the data files are identical between both Apogee 1.4 and 1.4g.
 The main reason for keeping the Apogee version is for its "Read This" feature, which is missing in the commercial versions and is potentially useful in other mods.
 (Since version 1.20, I have opted to replace the publisher logo in the sign-on screen with the id logo, for all Wolf3D builds.)

 5. __Note on savegames__: Savegames are NOT compatible between wolfdosmpu executables and the originals.
-Some savegames may load, _but don't rely on this_; there may be anomalies like missing objects or broken actor logic. id's savegame code is fully dependent on the data segment's layout, which means that any modification that introduces new global variables may/will break future savegames.
-(However, wolfdosmpu ensures that no additional global variables are introduced since id's original source code release, to at least facilitate adding MPU-401 support to other mods.)
+Some savegames may load, _but don't rely on this_; there may be anomalies like missing objects or broken actor logic. id's savegame code is fully dependent on the data segment's layout, which means that any modification that introduces new global (non-far) variables or constant string literals WILL break future savegames.

 Bring "M" on!
 -------------